Orange Sherbet

 This sorbet is super tasty and is made with freshly squeezed orange juice.

-Orange Sherbet – (From Alton Brown)
+Orange Sherbet – (Inspired by Alton Brown)

 I like to squeeze my oranges fresh.
 If you try this with store bought orange juice it can be way too sweet as some brands add a tad bit of sugar to the mix to make the orange juice more palatable.

-Orange Zest Juicing an Orange
+Juicing an Orange

 In the bowl of a food processor combine all of the ingredients except the milk and process until the sugar is dissolved, approximately 1 minute.
 This amount of liquid will be right at the maximum liquid line in your food processor.
 Don’t worry if it goes over the line a little bit.
 Mine totally did and my kitchen is still spotless.
 (BTW- by spotless I meant no OJ on the ceiling or floor).